Temp2

 Australian Capital Territory (ACT)

-In the ACT, if your bike rack or bikes obscure your rear number plate, you'll need a bike rack number plate with the same number and material as your existing plate.
+In the ACT, you'll need a new bike rack number plate that's the same number and material as your existing number plate.

 How to order: